 You will find lots of interesting facts and activities about bumblebees, including tips on how to spot bumblebees and identify different types.

-There are 250 different kinds of bumblebee in the world.
+There are over 250 different kinds of bumblebee in the world.

 Bumblebees feed on the nectar and pollen made inside flowers.

 Nectar is a sugary liquid that gives bees energy.

 Pollen is full of protein which helps the body to grow.
 While we eat meat and fish for protein, baby bumblebees are fed pollen by worker bees who care for them.

 Bumblebees are in trouble - wild flowers have been disappearing from our countryside - which means less food for bumblebees.

 As a result, bumblebees have been disappearing from our farms and gardens over the past 100 years and two types of bumblebee have completely disappeared from Britain (Cullem’s bumblebee and the Short-haired bumblebee).

 We can all help save bumblebees by growing bee-friendly flowers in our gardens from early spring until autumn.

 Bumblebees live together in family groups.
 Each family lives in a nest ruled by a queen who is helped by her daughters (called worker bees).
 There can be up to 400 bees in a single bumblebee nest.
 But, if you think this sounds crowded - a hive of honeybees can have 50,000 bees in it!